Astral1119/sheets-wiki-data/misc/Contributing.md

 Ordinary wikis require a server to handle editing, and sheets.wiki doesn't really need that since it's so lightweight.
 It's what we call a *static site*—its server just sends static pages, and doesn't receive information other than requests for said pages.

+Also, it is much cheaper and easier to maintain than a traditional website with a backend.

 #### Why can't I edit the wiki on the website?

-sheets.wiki used to support this kind of editing through [Decap CMS](https://decapcms.org), a system which essentially used my Github account to push edits via Github.
-While this worked, the experience was deeply unsatisfying compared to Obsidian.
-While this complicates some things—having to make pull requests, for instance—I think it ultimately leads to a superior editor experience.
+sheets.wiki used to support this kind of editing through [Decap CMS](https://decapcms.org), a system which essentially used [[Astral]]'s Github account to push edits.
+While this worked, the editor did not autocomplete wikilinks and lacked core features in most PKM systems.
+While not having a built-in editor complicates some things—having to make pull requests, for instance—I think it ultimately leads to a superior editor experience.

 #### Will sheets.wiki ever change frameworks?